beedle-/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 ####In addition, provide a log file containing the output of the docker ps console and another file (per container) with docker inspect <container>.
 Four files are expected.
+Unfortunatly, we didn't see that we had to deliver this logs during our tests and we only realize that we forgot this step when we finished the practice.
+So the logs will be totally different with the next step done.
+Sorry!

 ####4.
 Based on the three output files you have collected, what can you say about the way we generate it?
 What is the problem if any?
+This outputs looks more like logs and not like configuration files (.cfg extension).
+We should be able to edit the link between the server and HA proxy with this files, not just beeing able to see that there is a new link etablished.